Tatianaceline/Capstone-Project/README.md

-# Hospital Stay Duration Prediction Project
+# Predictive Model for Patient Readmission

 ## Overview
+Patient readmission is a critical issue in healthcare, indicating potential deficiencies in patient care and leading to significant costs.
+This project focuses on developing a predictive model to identify diabetic patients at high risk of readmission using advanced machine learning techniques.

+## Objective
-The goal of this project is to build a predictive model that identifies patients at high risk of hospital readmission.
+The primary goal of this project is to create a model that can effectively predict patient readmission by analyzing structured data.
+By leveraging machine learning algorithms, we aim to enhance patient outcomes and reduce unnecessary hospital visits.

-## Table of Contents
-1. Overview
-2. Project Goals
-3. Dataset
-4. Modeling Approach
-5. Evaluation Metrics
-6. Results
-7. Conclusion
-8. Future Work
-9. Contributors

-## Project Goals
-To create a model that predicts the risk of a patient being readmitted back into hospital based on key health indicators.

-### Impact
 This model will enable healthcare providers to;
-Optimize resource allocation and bed management.
+  - Optimize resource allocation and bed management.
-Improve staff scheduling for better patient outcomes.
+  - Improve staff scheduling for better patient outcomes.
-Enhance patient satisfaction by reducing delays and ensuring availability of resources.
+  - Enhance patient satisfaction by reducing delays and ensuring availability of resources.

+## Technologies Used
+- Baseline Models: Random Forest,Logistic Regression,XG Boost Regressor etc for performance comparison.

 ## Dataset
-The dataset used for this project includes various features related to patients and their hospital stays, such as:

-patient_nbr: Unique patient identifier
-gender: Patient gender
-age: Age group of the patient
-weight: Patient weight (if recorded)
-time_in_hospital: Actual length of stay (target variable)
-medical_specialty: Specialty of the primary care provider
-num_lab_procedures: Number of lab tests performed
-num_procedures: Number of procedures during the stay
-num_medications: Number of medications prescribed
-number_outpatient: Previous outpatient visits
-number_emergency: Emergency visits
-number_inpatient: Prior inpatient admissions
-number_diagnoses: Number of diagnoses
-diabetesMed: Indicator if diabetes medication was prescribed
-readmitted: Indicator if the patient was readmitted (used for classification tasks) Data cleaning and preprocessing steps included handling missing values, encoding categorical variables, and scaling features as needed for optimal model performance.
+The project utilizes the MIMIC-III synthetic diabetic dataset, which contains a wealth of information which include:
+- Structured Data: Demographics, lab results, etc.

 ## Modeling Approach
 We explored various machine learning models, including: